 Hilliard Beginning Band Program!

-This is the place for you to get more information about joining band!
+If so, you’re in the right place to learn more about joining the band!

-If you have questions or need information throughout this process, please e-mail:
+If you have any questions or need help, please send an email to:

 THARP BOUND